Guide to the Edith Ella Baldwin Papers, 1848-1920

 Edith Ella Baldwin was born in Worcester, Massachusetts, on November 19, 1870 to Ellen L. T. Peckham and Charles Clinton Baldwin, the son of Reverend John Denison Baldwin.
 She was baptized at All Saint's Church in Worcester in November 1888.
 She was an artist who produced paintings and miniatures, as well as a craftswoman and bookbinder.
 Her entry in Representative Women of New England says she studied at the Julian Academy in Paris and exhibited at the Salon of the Champ de Mars in 1901, and in Worcester in 1903.
 She died on February 21, 1940.

-The Edith Ella Baldwin Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a purchase in 2012.
+The Edith Ella Baldwin Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a purchase in 2012 and 2014.

 Processed by Meghan Lyon, May 2012